tudelft3d/val3dity/README.md

 ## Options for validating

+### Snapping tolerance

+The input points in a GML files are snapped together using a tolerance, which can be changed with `--snap_tolerance` (default is 1mm).

+### Planarity tolerances

 It is possible to define 2 tolerances for the planarity of surfaces with the flags:

   1. `--planarity_d2s` the distance between every point forming a surface and a plane is less than a given tolerance (eg 1cm, which is the default).
   1. `--planarity_n` the surface is triangulated and the normal of each triangle must not deviate more than than a certain usef-defined tolerance (eg 1 degree, which is the default).

-Similarly, the input points in a GML files are snapped together using a tolerance, which can be changed with `--snap_tolerance` (default is 1mm).
+### Tolerance for 3D distance between Solids and/or BuildingParts

 For the validation of the topological relationships between Solids forming a CompositeSolid, or the different `BuildingParts` of a building, one can define a tolerance.
 This is used to prevent the validator reporting that 2 parts of a building overlap, while they are simply overlapping by 0.1mm for instance.